Juni - “SC Juniper’s Frost”

 • Juni is sound with no history of lameness or ongoing health issues.
 She is currently ridden with front shoes during the summer months when she’s in heavier work and goes barefoot in the winter.

-She had a rough first experience with shoeing when getting her first set of fronts, which left her a little anxious about farrier work.
+She had a rough first experience with shoeing when getting her first set of fronts, which left her anxious about farrier work.
 Because of that, I typically give her a single dose of dorm gel before shoeing and continue to work on desensitizing her to clanging sounds and rasp pressure.
 She stands well for trims and has excellent feet.

 She did experience a trailer-related injury in 2023, which has fully healed, but I recommend she not be hard-tied in a trailer.
 She travels quietly and comfortably when tied with a blocker ring or slip tie and settles easily once loaded.